Fall 2020 Teaching Schedule (all courses delivered remotely):

 INTRODUCTION

 Allison Mattheis joined the Applied and Advanced Studies in Education faculty in 2013 and teaches and advises students in the Ed.D. in Educational Leadership and M.A. in Educational Foundations programs.
 She is a former secondary school science teacher and holds a K-12 Principal's License (administrative credential) from the state of Minnesota.
-Her research interests include sociocultural analysis of educational policy, ethnographic explorations of educational and workplace cultures and climates, LGBTQ identities and queer epistemologies in education and STEM fields, and youth-inclusive bicycle and transportation advocacy.
+Her research interests include sociocultural analysis of educational policy, ethnographic explorations of educational and workplace cultures and climates, and LGBTQ identities and queer epistemologies in education and STEM fields.
 Her work is driven by a commitment to empowering teachers as change agents, students as decision makers, and educators as solidarity builders.

 EDUCATION